MorrisXDS/C-_keypoints/Polymorphism_and_class_type_casting.md

 ## Summary:
-When a **non-virtual method is called**, we look at the static type of the caller nad if it is not there, check its ancestors until we find it.
+When a **non-virtual method is called**, we look at the static type of the caller and if it is not there, check its ancestors until we find it.\
-When a **virtual method is called**, we look at the underlying referenced object type nad if it is not there, check its ancestors until we find it.
+When a **virtual method is called**, we look at the underlying referenced object type and if it is not there, check its ancestors until we find it.\